yhayat1/python-labs/Automation-Scripting/LAB02-Automate-File-Downloads/README.md

 By the end of this lab, you will:
 - Use the `requests` module to download files via HTTP
 - Save files to disk using Python
-- Handle response status and file naming
+- Handle response status and error conditions
+- Add command-line arguments for better usability (bonus)
+- Implement progress indicators for larger files (bonus)

 ---

 ## 🧰 Prerequisites

 - Completion of LAB01 (Simple CLI Tool)
-- Python 3.8+ and `requests` installed
+- Python 3.8+ installed

 ---